duckdb/duckdb-web/docs/sql/data_types/interval.md

   '48:00:00'::INTERVAL, -- HH::MM::SS string supported; stored as (48 * 60 * 60 * 1e6 microseconds)
 ;
 ```
-> Warning Decimal values are rounded to integers.
+> Warning Decimal values can be used in strings but are rounded to integers.
 > ```sql
 > SELECT INTERVAL '1.5' YEARS; -- Returns 24 months; equivalent to `to_years(CAST(1.5 AS INTEGER))`
 > ```
-> For more precision, use a more granular unit; e.g. `18 MONTHS` instead of `1.5 YEARS`.
+> For more precision, use a more granular unit; e.g., `18 MONTHS` instead of `'1.5' YEARS`.

 Three basis units are necessary because a month does not correspond to a fixed amount of days (February has fewer days than March) and a day doesn't correspond to a fixed amount of microseconds.
 The division into components makes the `INTERVAL` class suitable for adding or subtracting specific time units to a date.
 For example, we can generate a table with the first day of every month using the following SQL query: